 The accidents at mining sites have also led to death of 2 workers; one each in Banda in May 2022 and Mahoba in June 2022 while a dumper driver was killed in road accident in Auraiya in February 2023.

-Of 4 drowning deaths 2 each have taken place; in Unnao in September 2022 and death of 2 sisters in Fatehpur in February 2023 due to deep sand mine pits in Ganga and Yamuna rivers bed.
+Of 6 drowning deaths of young children, 2 have taken place in Ganga river in Unnao in September 2022, 2 in Shahjahanpur district in November 2022 and 2 in Fatehpur in February 2023 due to deep sand mine pits.
 Apart from these, we could find 4 incidents of threats, attacks and injuries of government officials including forest, mining and police in UP in these 11 months.
 Also a sand mafia suffered bullet injury during an encounter in Agra in October 2022.

 In Uttarakhand at least 6 people lost their lives in mining related incidents in the reporting period.
 The death toll includes death by drowning of two youths (one in Dhela river, Ramnagar in May 2022 and second in Tons river, Dehradun in Oct.
 2022) in riverbed mining pits.
 A driver was killed in US Nagar in June 2022 due to collision between brick and minor minerals loaded vehicles while another driver was electrocuted during unloading of sand in Roorkee in November 2022.